rticommunity/rtiacademy/chat_app/README.md

 There are several tags, corresponding to each coding video:
 *chat-app_video8* to *chat-app_video17*

-You only have to checkout the required tag when watching the video to have the same code shown in it.
+You only have to checkout the required tag when watching the video.

 ## Building using CMake